marshki/about_dis_mac/README.md

-# bout_dis_mac
+# about_dis_mac

-A bash script to provide a cli-based version of OS X's About this Mac feature:
+Bash shell script to mimic the "About This Mac" feature in OS X from a terminal.

 GUI Output   | CLI Output
 ----------   | ----------